 How to avoid the problem in the first place: If you are going to buy a new home or refinance your existing loan, you need to make it a priority and plan to dedicate enough time to be part of the process.
 People tell us all the time they have to shop price because it is the “biggest and more important transaction we do.”
 And I am fine with that.
 But you also need to treat this as the biggest and more important transaction you do when it comes to the paperwork and your obligations to the entire process.
 Move quickly on each request each step of the way and you won’t be delayed.

-I am all for being aggressive, and trying to cut the best deal, or reducing paperwork, or eliminating fees.
+I am all for being aggressive, trying to cut the best deal, reducing paperwork, or eliminating fees.
 I am the most aggressive, type A person in the industry.
-But I am also a realist, and the reality is that the mortgage industry has been taken over by the United States G-O-V-E-R-N-M-E-N-T. You know, the same folks that have brought you the same streamlined and efficient systems such as the IRS, Medicare, and Social Security.
+But I am also a realist.
+And the reality is that the mortgage industry has been taken over by the United States G-O-V-E-R-N-M-E-N-T. You know, the same folks that have brought you the same streamlined and efficient systems such as the IRS, Medicare, and Social Security.
 Try calling into one of those entities and see how much fun you have and how quickly things progress.

-Our industry has become cumbersome and compliance heavy, and this has serious implications for the mortgage lenders if they make a mistake or miss something.
-If you really want to vent your anger, call your Congressperson, and tell them to get help to lenders alleviate the punishment of Fannie Mae’s buybacks and harsh underwriting rules.
+Our industry has become cumbersome and compliance heavy.
+And this has serious implications for the mortgage lenders if they make a mistake or miss something.
+If you really want to vent your anger, call your Congressperson.
+Tell them to get help to lenders alleviate the punishment of Fannie Mae’s buybacks and harsh underwriting rules.
 In the meantime, get your mortgage lender all they ask for, each time they ask for it, as fast as possible.

 Mortgage guidelines can change at any time, so always talk to an experienced mortgage loan officer who will help you understand the current guidelines and how they might apply to you.